LoyolaChicagoBooks/introcs-csharp/rst/data/lab-edit-compile-run.rst

 #.
 Program.cs should be selected in the Solution Pad, as shown above.
    Change the selection by clicking on hello.

+   .. old
        At the right end of the
        highlighted hello entry you should see an icon with a small gear and a triangle.

-   Click on it to get the context sensitive popup window.
+   UPDATE: The pictures show an icon at the right side of a selected project line in the Solution pad.
+This appears to have disappeared in the latest version.
+   To get the context sensitive popup window for such a line, you can right-click on Windows or control-click on a Mac.
+Ignore later references to this now missing icon and remember the new approach.
-   When selected, most entries in the Solution Pad should show this icon, allowing you to open its context sensitive menu.
+   Other items in the Solution Pad will also have a context sensitive menu accessed by right-clicjk or control-click.

 #.
 Bring up the context menu on the hello project in the Solution Pad.
    Select Run Item.